What specializations does the School of Nursing offer in the master's program?

-The School of Nursing currently offers 4 master’s specializations: Nurse Anesthesia (NA), Family Nurse Practitioner (FNP), Health Care and Nursing Administration (HCNA), and Nurse Educator (NE).
+The School of Nursing currently offers two online master's specializations: Health Care and Nursing Administration (HCNA) and Nurse Educator (NE).
+Post-masters certificates are available for these two specializations.

-The university considers 9 hours to be full-time and 6 hours to be part-time for master’s students.
-The NA specialization is a full-time program, and the FNP, HCNA, and NE specializations are part-time.
+The University considers nine hours to be full-time and six hours to be part-time for master's students.
+The HCNA and NE specializations are delivered in a part-time format.

-The HCNA and NE specializations are offered completely online, with one or two clinical practicum experiences towards the end of the program.
+The HCNA and NE specializations are offered completely online, with three to four courses containing clinical practicum experiences towards the end of the program.

-You must have a Bachelor’s degree in Nursing (BSN) in order to apply to our master’s program.
-If you have a Bachelor’s degree in another field, you may wish to explore our Accelerated BSN program.
-For more information about the Accelerated BSN program, please contact our Undergraduate Academic Advisor at 618-650-3974.
+You must have a bachelor's degree in nursing (BS) in order to apply to our master's program.
+If you have a bachelor's degree in another field, you may wish to explore our accelerated bachelor of science (ABS) program.
+For more information about the ABS program, please contact our undergraduate academic advisor at 618-650-3930.

-When making admissions decisions, we review 3 different types of GPA calculations: Cumulative Bachelor’s GPA, Nursing Course GPA, and Science Course GPA.
-Your Nursing Course GPA must be at least 3.0 in order to be considered for full admission.
-We prefer that your Cumulative GPA and your Science GPA are at least 3.0 as well.
+When making admissions decisions, we review three different types of GPA calculations: cumulative bachelor's GPA, nursing course GPA, and science course GPA.
+Your nursing course GPA must be at least 3.0 in order to be considered for full admission.
+We prefer that your cumulative GPA and your science GPA are at least 3.0 as well.

-Applications for the NA specialization are due June 1 for the following May admission.
-Applications for the FNP, HCNA, and NE specializations are due March 1 for the following August admission.
+Applications for the HCNA and NE specializations are due March 1 for the following August admission.

 No, we do not require any standardized tests for admission consideration.